 And that's not the case.

-I'm not trying to pick a fight with this chairman, and it's a Washington Post story, and there could be a out of context here or even a misquote.
+And there could be out of context here or even a misquote.

 There are a lot of people who think we are on our last legs as a representative republic.

-And we don't need to play around with rhinos and just get the Republicans in power, because look where that got us in 2006.
+And we don't need to play around with rhinos and just get the Republicans in power because look where that got us in 2006.

 They're not interested in it.

-Uh, they don't want to do that kind of heavy lifting, and they frankly don't agree that we're in that big a problem or face that big a challenge.
+And they frankly don't agree that we're in that big a problem or face that big a challenge.

-That they're more oriented toward getting their power back for the sake of having their power.
+And they're more oriented toward getting their power back for the sake of having their power.

-A lot of people saying, okay, if we have 51 seats in the Senate, but a vast majority of them of the people that get us to 51 are like Mike Castle, and we really do not have a conservative majority.
+A lot of people saying, okay, if we have 51 seats in the Senate, but a vast majority of them, of the people that get us to 51 are like Mike Castle, and we really do not have a conservative majority.

-I mean, there's no different than that.
+I mean, it's no different than that.

 Look at what this guy's done in a year and a half, folks.